Pentecost River crossing Gibb River Road in the Kimberley Australia

 source and courtesy of wikipedia.org

 The Pentecost River is a major river crossing.
-The river can

-the end of the Wet Season . i.e. April -May.
-Care should be taken
+just after the end of the Wet Season . i.e. April -May.

-at high water levels due to the flow of the water exerting extreme
+Care should be taken at high water levels due to the flow of

-pressure on the side of the vehicle.
+the water exerting extreme pressure on the side of the vehicle.

 By the end of the dry season, September to October on average,